1974 Indianapolis 500: Background

-The reduced on-track time was seen as a way to reduce overall fuel consumption – fewer days that fans would drive their cars to the track – but a mostly insignificant reduction of the actual methanol fuel used by the race cars.

 Safety improvements

 After the tragic 1973 race, several changes were made to the course, as well as the car rules.
-The pit lane was widened, and lengthened to the north by about 400 feet.
+The pit lane was widened, and lengthened to the north by about 856 feet.
 In addition, the inside wall from turn 4 to the pit entrance, which had played a part in the fatal 1973 crash that killed Swede Savage and the 1964 crash that killed Dave MacDonald and Eddie Sachs, was moved in, which allowed cars to have a much easier entrance into the pit lane as asphalt replaced grass in that area.
 The heights of the inside and outside retaining walls were also raised and set at a uniform height, a second safety fence was added to the existing fencing throughout, and several rows of trackside seats on the main straightaway were removed.

 Also part of the improvements were a new flagstand and officials' booth.
 Tom Binford, the new chief steward for 1974, requested the construction of an elevated booth, to be located on the outside of the track at the start/finish line.
 The flagging duties were moved to the new perch.
 Previously they were done from a small trackside platform on the inside grass along the pit lane, and prior to that, on the race track itself.
 Though flagman Pat Vidan did not particularly like the confines of the new flagstand (it constricted his grandiose waving style), the officials preferred their improved view of the track and the isolation the booth provided (previously the officials were stationed on the pit lane, in full ear of the often confrontational participants).

 Just three days after the 1973 race, USAC held an urgent meeting to draft emergency rule changes in time for the Pocono 500.
 Rear wings were reduced in size from 64 inches to 55 inches.
 On-board fuel capacity was reduced from 70 usgal down to 40 usgal, and fuel tanks were only allowed on the left side of the car, with the exception of a 21/2 gallon pick-up tank.
 An energy-absorbing material was to be placed in the spot formerly occupied by the right-side tank, and total fuel allotment for the 500 miles was reduced from 375 to 340 gallons.
 By May 1974, the rules were changed once more, further reducing the total fuel allotment to 280 gallons, and rear wings down to 43 inches.